 This apple quinoa salad is a fun and healthy lunch or light dinner recipe, and packed with nutritious ingredients.
-A very quick and simple salad, it is vegan, gluten free and low histamine.
+A very quick and simple salad, it's vegan, gluten free and low histamine and comes together in less than 30 minutes!

 This apple blueberry salad is fresh and light, mixing sweet fruit with protein-packed quinoa to make it a bit heartier.
 Lovely as a lunch salad on its own, or as a side in smaller portions for picnics or summer BBQs.